kaylosilva/no-local-dev-getting-started/README.md

 This application that can be used to sync (and then view) data from Salesforce using Heroku Connect.

-It supports the [Hello World](https://devcenter.heroku.com/articles/getting-started-with-heroku-and-connect-without-local-dev) article - go check it out.
+It supports the [Getting Started on Heroku with Heroku Connect](https://devcenter.heroku.com/articles/getting-started-with-heroku-and-connect-without-local-dev) article - go check it out.

 The article demonstrates how to set up and manage this app without requiring you to install any development tools.